Nebula is Arts Access Victoria’s fully-accessible portable arts space.

 - Nebula + William Kentridge: Five Themes, from a residency with ACMI

-For more information on Nebula, contact Samm Menzies on 03 9699 8299 or email [email protected].
+For more information on Nebula, please contact Myf Powell at [email protected] or on 03 9699 8299.